Eddie Redmayne: Early life and education

 Edward John David Redmayne was born on 6 January 1982 in Westminster, London.
 His mother, Patricia (née Burke), runs a relocation business, and his father, Richard Redmayne, is a businessman in corporate finance.
 His paternal great-grandfather was Sir Richard Redmayne (1865–1955), a civil and mining engineer, and a leading figure in improving mine safety in the early twentieth century.
 Sir Richard also led an enquiry into an experiment by the chain Boots to reduce the working week, allowing workers to have a 48-hour weekend, which found that the workers were happier, had better health, and were less likely to be absent, and advocated its adoption across wider industry.

-He has an elder brother, James Redmayne, a younger brother, and an elder half-brother, Charlie Redmayne, who is the former CEO of the UK division of publisher HarperCollins, and a half-sister.
+He has an elder brother, cricketer James Redmayne, a younger brother, and an elder half-brother, Charlie Redmayne, who is the former CEO of the UK division of publisher HarperCollins, and a half-sister.

 From the age of 10, Redmayne attended Jackie Palmer Stage School, where he found his love for acting and singing.
-Redmayne attended Eaton House, followed by Colet Court (now St Paul's Juniors), on a choral scholarship, where he sang with the St Paul's Choir, then on a music scholarship to Eton College, where he was in the same year as Prince William.
-He received a choral scholarship to attend Cambridge, where he read History of Art at Trinity College, specialising in Venetian architecture and surrealism, and graduated with 2:1 Honours in 2003.
+After a spell at Eaton House, he won a music scholarship to Colet Court (now St Paul's Prep School), where he sang with the St Paul's Choir.
+He then won a music scholarship to Eton College, where he was in the same year as Prince William.

+He received a choral scholarship to attend the University of Cambridge, where he read History of Art at Trinity College, specialising in Venetian architecture and surrealism, and graduated with 2:1 Honours in 2003.
 He wrote his theses on Brâncuși and Yves Klein; although colour blind, he wrote the final thesis on International Klein Blue (IKB), which he has described as being highly emotional, and which he can always distinguish from others.
 While at Cambridge, Redmayne was a member of the University Pitt Club.